T3sT3ro/T3sT3ro.github.io/stuff/formatter/README.md

 ## Available styles

-run `./formatter -l` after building or [check the source code of `formatter.cpp`](formatter.cpp).
-Remember - not all styles may be supported in your terminal.
+Run `./formatter -l` after building or [check the source code of `formatter.cpp`](formatter.cpp).
+Remember — not all styles may be supported in your terminal.
 It's best to run `make demo` first to see what works and what doesn't work in your terminal.

 ## example usage